 Beautiful.
 Cost effective.
 Useful.
-This DIY potpourri is a holiday gift idea that covers it all!
+This DIY potpourri is a Christmas gift idea that covers it all!
 Make some Homemade Dry Holiday Potpourri – perfect for stovetop simmering, decor, and it is shelf stable!

-Christmas season can be all year long with this wonderful smelling holiday potpourri.
+Do you love the scents of the holiday season?
+You can have your home smell like Christmas all year long with this wonderful smelling Christmas potpourri recipe.
 The amazing mixture of fruits and spices will easily fill your home with a pleasing, welcoming scent.

-Simmering homemade potpourri with fresh fruit and spices can have a powerful effect, but I like this homemade dried potpourri, as it lasts longer.
-It’s also easy to give as gifts for friends, or for a hostess gift and they can use it for as long as they want.
+Simmering homemade potpourri with fresh fruit and spices can have a powerful effect, but I like this homemade dried potpourri better, because it lasts longer and smells just as good.
+It’s also perfect to give as holiday gifts for friends, or as a hostess gift that they can use for as long as they want.

 How to Dry Fruit for DIY Potpourri